ledleledle/openbox-dotfiles/README.md

 Spicetify
 -
-Yeah... make your spotifu more spice!! all the themes i collect is from <a href="https://github.com/morpheusthewhite/spicetify-themes">morpheusthewhite</a> you can check that.
+Yeah... make your spotifu more spicy!! all the themes i collect is from <a href="https://github.com/morpheusthewhite/spicetify-themes">morpheusthewhite</a> you can check that.
 All the installation step is in <a href="https://github.com/khanhas/spicetify-cli">here</a>.
+You can also hear my songs :) HEHEHE...
+You'll love it <3

 ![ss4](https://raw.githubusercontent.com/ledleledle/dotfiles/master/ArchLabs_2020-04-10-59_1366x768.png)
 ![ss5](https://raw.githubusercontent.com/ledleledle/dotfiles/master/ArchLabs_2020-04-21-06_1343x719.png)